 - Photocopy of Business Registration Certificate and business registration particulars (if you have invested in Hong Kong);

-- Photocopy of documents filed with the Companies Registry such as Certificate of Incorporation / latest annual return / Incorporation Form (Company Limited by Shares) / Memorandum of Association / Articles of Association;
+- Photocopy of documents filed with the Companies Registry such as Certificate of Incorporation / latest annual return / Incorporation Form (Limited Liability Company) / Memorandum of Association / Articles of Association;

 - Photocopy of licences or certificates for the operation of the business (e.g. relevant licences for financial institutions issued by the Securities and Futures Commission) (if applicable);